 PBA 3(c)(ii) does not prescribe the extent to which the cost of residential care should be recovered but stipulates only that the full cost of providing such residential care should not be recovered.
+This requirement is not applicable to the provision of nursing services (see 4.2.4) to retired persons who are poor and needy [see 4.2.5 (a)].

 Generally, cost-recovery involves merely recovering the cost of providing residential care.
 This requirement will be met if the provision of residential care to retired persons who are poor and needy is carried out without recovering all direct and reasonable indirect costs.